 Electronics engineering graduates who want to work as independent professional engineers must obtain state licenses.
 At the minimum, these individuals needed to have graduated from an ABET-accredited engineering program, have four years of work experience and pass a state examination.

 To become licensed, individuals must pass two exams administered by the National Council of Examiners for Engineering and Surveying (NCEES).
 Students about to graduate may take the Fundamentals of Engineering exam.
 After gaining the appropriate work experience, individuals can sit for the Principles and Practice of Engineering exam to complete their licensing requirements.

 Salary and Employment Outlook

-According to the BLS, job opportunities for electronics engineers (excluding computer engineers) were projected to increase 5% between 2010 and 2020, which is slower than average for all occupations.
+According to the BLS, job opportunities for electronics engineers (excluding computer engineers) were projected to have a 1% decline between 2018 and 2028.
 Sectors expected to experience the most growth included research and development, engineering service and wireless communications.
-The median annual wage for electronics engineers was $91,820, as of May 2012.
+The median annual wage for electronics engineers was $102,700, as of May 2018.

 Electronics engineers must complete a bachelor's degree in a related field.
 They also need a state license to work as independent professional engineers, which calls for completing an accredited degree program, four years of work experience and passing two exams.